jakobhuerner/jakobhuerner.github.io/_pages/about.md

 ## Where should I start?

-I recommend with a trip through the seasons
+I recommend to start with a photographic trip through the seasons!

 - Starting with [winter](https://jakobhuerner.github.io/easter_sunday_winter_lunz_2021/),
 - continuing with [spring](https://jakobhuerner.github.io/spring_forest/),
 - and when [summer](https://jakobhuerner.github.io/waldviertel_impressions/) is in full glory,
 - [autumn](https://jakobhuerner.github.io/autumn/) is soon here as well.

-Alternatively, you can check out my technical posts about the [The leanest & highest quality casual photography setup (2020)](https://jakobhuerner.github.io/leanest_highest_quality_casual_photography_setup/).
+Alternatively, you can check out my technical posts about [The leanest & highest quality casual photography setup (2020)](https://jakobhuerner.github.io/leanest_highest_quality_casual_photography_setup/).
 Or you read some history lessons about [how I got into photography](https://jakobhuerner.github.io/my_personal_photography_history/).